sigv/46elks-samples/node/ex07_call_play.md

-# 46elks samples: Playing music in voice calls
+# 46elks samples: Playing audio in voice calls

 An outgoing call can be initiated and set to only play a specific pre-recorded message to the remote party.